JM

 end

-This makes sure that everywhere the addition function is used, the code will be inlined.
-We should note that the compiler will inline your code for you, and using the @inline macro is only a suggestion to the compiler.
-Most of the time this is not necessary.
+This makes a strong suggestion to the compiler that whereever fast_add is used, it should be directly inlined, instead of inserting a function call at the call site.
+We should note that the compiler contains a heuristic of where or not to inline your code for you, and using the @inline macro is only a suggestion to the compiler to try and encourage inlining.
+Most of the time this is not necessary, but might be useful in performance critical code.

 Constant Propagation